cabouman/mbirjax/docs/source/overview.rst

     MBIRJAX is based on object-oriented python, so it is modular and easy to use.

   - Plug-and-Play prior models:
-    MBIRJAX supports proximal map interfaces, so it can be used with PnP deep neural net priors (coming soon).
+    MBIRJAX supports proximal map interfaces, so it can be used with PnP deep neural net priors.

 **Getting Started**